watir/watir.github.io/_docs/ie.md

 ###Internet Explorer Config

-Watir-WebDriver uses your standard IE settings and config, so you should manually adjust IE to how you want it before running your tests, which will pick up these settings.
+Watir uses your standard IE settings and config, so you should manually adjust IE to how you want it before running your tests, which will pick up these settings.